Mmmm – Apples

 the traditional flour, butter, salt, then cold water pie dough

-sliced onions (with panela, cinnamon, clove, ginger, nutmeg)
+sliced onions with papelon, cinnamon, clove, ginger, nutmeg

-Might you expand your horizons, or those of a loved one, and bake this pie?
-Would it not provide elements of SURPRISE and FUN?
+So, I ask: Might you expand your horizons, or those of a loved one – opt for the elements of SURPRISE and FUN – and bake this pie?

 Apples and onions have much in common beyond this switcheroo recipe.